WeeHong/weehong/README.md

 🟩⬜⬜⬜⬜
 ### Hi there 👋
 ---
-Always enforce myself to write and learn how to write an elegant and maintainable code from others.
-Obsesse about software design pattern and principles.
+Always enforce me to write and learn how to write an elegant and maintainable code from others.
+Obsessed about software design patterns and principles.
 <br/>

 - 📚 Currently learning Golang and exploring backend development